nengo/nengo.github.io/getting-started.md

 ## Running models

 Once you have Nengo installed, there are two ways to run Nengo models.
-They can be run either with the Nengo GUI, or they can be run with a Python interpreter.
+They can be run either with the NengoGUI, or they can be run with a Python interpreter.

-### With Nengo GUI
+### With NengoGUI

-The [Nengo GUI](https://github.com/nengo/nengo-gui) is a web-based interface for designing and running Nengo models.
+The [NengoGUI](https://github.com/nengo/nengo-gui) is a web-based interface for designing and running Nengo models.
 To start the GUI, open a terminal and run the `nengo` command.